oxford-arc/jade-docs/docs/source/index.rst

 JADE\@ARC is a UK Tier-2 technology pilot resource, funded by EPSRC, owned and hosted by the University of Oxford.
 The hardware was supplied and integrated by Lenovo.

-A consortium of UK universities, led by the University of Oxford, has been awarded £5 million by the Engineering and Physical Sciences Research Council (EPSRC) to  continue the world leading research enabled by the Joint Academic Data science Endeavour (JADE) service.
 This forms part of a much larger investment by EPSRC in the UK's regional Tier 2 high-performance computing facilities, which aim to bridge the gap between institutional and national resources.

 JADE\@ARC Hardware
 =============